 “Meditation is not some quick-fix, self-improvement program.
 We are taking time out to train the mind; we are fundamentally shifting the way we relate to our thoughts and feelings.
 At first, that can sound a little overwhelming.
 But the benefits are experienced by repeating this exercise a little or often, slowly but surely, and building a stable sense of awareness that starts to filter through to the rest of our life.
 The more frequently we practice being aware, the more beneficial meditation becomes.”

 The science backs up what Puddicombe already knew: studies show that using Headspace reduces stress in just 10 days, and after 30 days of daily meditation using the app, stress was reduced by a third.
 Headspace was also shown to reduce negative emotions and sadness by 28% after 10 days.
 So the more you meditate, the better for your mental health, and the better it is for lowering stress and building mental strength and mental toughness.
 If you aren’t in a calm state of mind, learning how to build your mental strength is made incredibly hard.
 With Headspace, you can access hundreds of guided meditations and join over 40 million people who have already downloaded the app.
 For just ten minutes a day, Headspace will teach you meditation skills for building mental resilience, thanks to former Buddhist monk Andy Puddicombe’s expertise.
-Join Headspace for free — you have nothing to lose but stress, and everything to gain.
+Be kind to your mind.
+Start with a free trial of Headspace.